 This course introduces the relevant laws governing individual income taxation.
-Filing status, exemptions for dependents, gross income, adjustments, deductions, and computation of tax are emphasized.
-On course completion, students should be able to complete various tax forms pertaining to topics discussed in the course.
+Emphasis is placed on filing status, exemptions for dependents, gross income, adjustments, deductions, and computation of tax.
+Upon completion, students should be able to complete various tax forms pertaining to the topics covered in the course.